 The first true line was therefore that of the “Hastati“, followed by the “Principes” and “Triarii” – heavily armed infantry.
 The lines were be made of 10 (some suggest 15) rectangular blocks of soldiers known as “manipulus“, each block set apart from the next by an open space the size of a manipulus.
 The manipuli of the three rows were set out as if on a chequers board so that each manipulus had an open area ahead of it.

-If each manipulus was approx 18m in width and 12 in depth then we can quickly see that the width of a legion in battle formation was approximately 360m.
+If each manipulus was approx 18m in width and 12m in depth then we can quickly see that the width of a legion in battle formation was approximately 360m.
 To this we should add the fact that the velites (relatively untrained old and poor) could be distributed evenly across the armed infantry, therefore increasing their number and space required across the field of battle.

 The manipulus was the smallest tactical unit within the Roman army, the soldiers within it responded to a single banner/standard.
 Roman flags or military standards known as “Vexillum” had almost religious value to the soldiers who would do anything to defend it.

 A manipulus contained two “centuriae” which in the case of the Hastati and Principes consisted of 60 legionaries and of the Triarii (veterans) consisted of 30.
 Ie manipulus of Hastati or Principes = 120 legionaries and a manipulus of Triarii= 60 legionaries.

-- Cornicen: a trumpet player (a sort of round horn) who rang out specific orders
+Cornicen: a trumpet player (a sort of round horn) who rang out specific orders

-- Signifer: a standard bearer, this was a highly important role as the Romans placed huge value on their insignia.
+Signifer: a standard bearer, this was a highly important role as the Romans placed huge value on their insignia.
 Two men would be nominated for this role in case one fell or was unable to carry the insignia.

-- An Optio: another centurion who held the back and made sure no-one was falling behind.
+An Optio: another centurion who held the back and made sure no-one was falling behind.
 Ie two of these were making sure no-one was falling back.

-Ancient Roman Cavalry
+Ancient Roman Cavalry: The Turmae

 The cavalry was made up of elite citizens and nobility.
 Frequently including young men keen to make themselves known for their courage.
 They carried a spear, a sword, a small light round shield and no armour.
 They rode without stirrups but in a very ergonomic saddle which permitted them stability and mobility whilst on horseback.